 Workshops normally take place in the Lab on Wednesdays 3-5; anyone who wants to can come along from 2 for some extra support in getting set up.

-We will be announcing further workshops shortly.
 Past workshops have covered skills and tools related to digital forensics, machine vision, corpus linguistics, web-scraping, augmented reality, the integrated visualization of qualitative and quantitative knowledge, and much much more.